mdn/content/files/en-us/web/api/messageevent/index.md

 - [Broadcast channels](/en-US/docs/Web/API/Broadcast_Channel_API) (see {{domxref("Broadcastchannel.postMessage()")}}) and {{domxref("BroadcastChannel.message_event")}}).
 - WebRTC data channels (see {{domxref("RTCDataChannel.message_event", "onmessage")}}).

-The action triggered by this event is defined in a function set as the event handler for the relevant {{event("message")}} event (e.g. using an `onmessage` handler as listed above).
+The action triggered by this event is defined in a function set as the event handler for the relevant `message` event (e.g. using an `onmessage` handler as listed above).

 {{AvailableInWorkers}}
 {{InheritanceDiagram}}